-- (1) Completed Application, General Information Sheet and Questionnaire; - (2) Four letters of recommendation (other than family members), from teachers and/or employers present and/or past), other.
-SPECIAL NOTE: IF THE APPLICANT HAS TAKEN AND/OR IS CURRENTLY TAKING ANY ATHLETIC TRAINING CLASSES OR WORKED UNDER A CERTIFIED ATHLETIC

-TRAINER (places other than Catawba), THEN ONE OR MORE OF THE RECOMMENDATIONS MUST BE FROM THOSE INDIVIDUALS;

-- (3) Brief typed essay explaining your interest in athletic training; - (4) Copies of current American Red Cross First Aid and CPR cards or equivalent as allowed by the NATABOC; - (5) Copies of transcripts from the registrar's office; - (6) Copy of current schedule from the registrar's office (not needed if academic file is in the director's office); - (7) Signed copy of the Catawba College A.T.
-Technical Standard Guidelines.
+- 1. Completed Application, General Information Sheet and Questionnaire; - Four letters of recommendation (other than family members), from teachers and/or employers present and/or past, other; - 3.
+Copies of current American Red Cross First Aid and CPR cards or equivalent as allowed by the Board of Certification (BOC); - 4.
+Copy of Immunization records - 5.
+Signed copy of the Catawba College A.T.
+Technical Standard Guidelines. - 6.
+Once admitted into the Athletic Training Program, the student must pass a physical exam and show proof of professional liability/malpractice insurance.

+144/ Physical Education